rolwyn/One-Stop-Card/README.md

 # Pet-Adoption-Website
-A Pet Adoption Website Project
+A One Stop Card Website Project

+One Card to get discounts at selected shops.